Motorcycle Passenger Accident Claims Guide, How Much Compensation Could I Claim?

 If you’d like to discuss your individual case in more detail, please call Legal Expert and we will be happy to help you with your inquiries.

-As mentioned earlier, compensation awards are made up of various items.
+As mentioned earlier, compensation awards for motorcycle passenger accident claims are made up of various items.
 These items usually come under two categories, General Damages and Special Damages.
 The General damages account for the physical and psychological injury, and the level of pain and suffering endured.
 The effect on the claimant’s lifestyle, work-life, and also the predicted length of recovery and future prognosis will all have a bearing on the amount awarded.

 Special damages account for the financial costs and losses as a result of the motorcycle injury.
 These may include things such as medical expenses, travel expenses, care expenses, and loss of income.